gil612/BTI_Business_Game/README.md

 # BTI_Business_Game
 In BTI we simulate a business game, to train our management skills.
-In Jupyter Notebook we developed algorithm to choose the most profitable orders.
+In Jupyter Notebook we developed an algorithm to list the most profitable orders.
 The source can be found here: https://bti-online.com/business-games/?lang=en

-The instruction of the game:
 The game aims to creating good balance sheet, income statement and cash flow statement, according to a strategy built within the group.

-Game rules:
+### Order
+Order is a card specifying:

+- The ID the order
+- Type of product [Basic, Comfort, Hyper]
+- Number of products
+- Revenue
+- The time (in quarters) needed to be paid [1, 2]
+- Shipping quarter [1, 2, 3, 4]
+- Market [Europa, Nordamerika, Asien]

+The production cost is calculated with the formula `Revenue - #products * value of product`.

 In first year the game is played with same given orders for all groups.
-After the completion of the first year round, every group decides how many orders to handle each year.
-Then the orders are given by turns.
-After second year round The orders are given by turns before each year.
-Here we use an interactive algorithm which tell us what is the order to choose, according to a dynamic list.
+After the first year round is completed, follow these instructions:

+1. Every group decides how many orders to handle each year.
+1. The orders are given by turns for second year.
+1. Year two round is being played according to a task list.
+1. Balance sheet, income statement, cashflow statement are filled out.

+After the second year round is completed repeat the same process for the third year.

-Since our strategy was mass production, then we decided to choose order with the highest unit price, so the difference from the net income and prodution cost would be large.
+Since the strategy of our group was mass production, we decided to focus on the basic products with highest value.

-Here's a dictionary of important business terms:
+Here's a dictionary of important accounting terms:

-Umsatzerlöse : Revenue
+Umsatzerlöse : Revenue<br>

-Jahresüberschuss /-fehlbetrag : Net income
+Jahresüberschuss /-fehlbetrag : Net income<br>

-Aktiva : Liabilities and owner's equity
+Aktiva : Liabilities and owner's equity<br>

-Passiva : Assets
+Passiva : Assets<br>

-Zins : Interest rate
+Zins : Interest rate<br>

-Umsatzrentabilität : Operating Margin
+Umsatzrentabilität : Operating Margin<br>

-Kapitaluschlagshäufigkeit: Asset turnover
+Kapitaluschlagshäufigkeit: Asset turnover<br>

-Eigenkapitalretabilität : Return on equity
+Eigenkapitalretabilität : Return on equity<br>

-Gesamtkapitalrentabilität : Return on assets
+Gesamtkapitalrentabilität : Return on assets<br>

-Verschuludngsgrad : debt-to-equity ratio (D/E)
+Verschuludngsgrad : debt-to-equity ratio (D/E)<br>

-Cashflow aus der Gesachäftstätigkeit : Operativ cash flow
+Cashflow aus der Gesachäftstätigkeit : Operativ cash flow<br>

-Cashflow aus der Investitionstätigkeit : Investing cash flow Cashflow aus der Finanztätigkeit : Financing cash flow
+Cashflow aus der Investitionstätigkeit : Investing cash flow<br>
+Cashflow aus der Finanztätigkeit : Financing cash flow